-Whilst I haven’t quite unlocked the secret magic of successfully balancing a full time job, blogging and vaguely socialising, bullet journaling has definitely brought me a few steps closer.
+Whilst I haven’t unlocked the secret of successfully balancing a full-time job, blogging and socialising, starting a bullet journal has brought me a few steps closer.

-Back when I was at uni, I used to purchase a week-to-a-page diary each year and meticulously fill it with my to-do’s and schedules.
+When I was a student, I used to purchase a week-to-a-page diary and meticulously write in my to-do’s and schedules.
 This worked perfectly when it came to balancing all my commitments and I was pretty organised back then.
-For whatever reason, I ditched this habit when I started working full time in 2015 and swapped it for sporadic to do lists that would quickly become over-ambitious and overwhelming.
+For whatever reason, I ditched this habit when I started working full time and swapped it for sporadic to do lists that would quickly become over-ambitious and overwhelming.
 This year I finally realised that the time had come to find a new organisation system.

-After a bit of research, I decided to give bullet journaling a go for the following reasons:
+After a bit of research, I decided to start a bullet journal for the following reasons:

-- Starting a bullet journal would allow me to start midway through the year without wasting pages like I would have done with a traditional diary.
+- Starting a bullet journal would allow me to start midway through the year without wasting pages.

 - Bullet journaling offered plenty of scope to customise a system to fit my specific needs with blogging and personal commitments.

 A bullet journal is an organisation system that requires nothing more than a blank notebook and a bit of time.

 If you haven’t already encountered bullet journaling, a quick search will show you it’s evolved into an entire community.
 There are countless blogs, YouTube channels and Instagrams dedicated to showcasing their journals – or bujos as they’re often shortened to.

 For anyone thinking of starting a bullet journal, I’d recommend this video from the creator of bullet journaling, Ryder Carroll as a starting point.
 I’d also suggest reading How To Bullet Journal from The Lazy Genius Collective – it offers a pragmatic, no-frills approach to getting the most out of your bullet journal.

 How starting a bullet journal has helped me